dmarshaq/cnotes.h/README.md

 `cnotes.h` end goal is to provide integration with major C compilers like, `GCC`, `Clang` and `MSVC` as well as be able to understand their various syntactical features and details.
 And be compatible with `C99` standard.

-**As of right:** The library keeps up only with `GCC` and some of the `GNU` extension respectively, it is **NOT** fully completed to satisfy outlined goals *yet...* That is due to sheer complexity and alterations different compilers and their extensions introduce, which will be supported as library progresses.
+**As of right now:** The library keeps up only with `GCC` and some of the `GNU` extension respectively, it is **NOT** fully completed to satisfy outlined goals *yet...* That is due to sheer complexity and alterations different compilers and their extensions introduce, which will be supported as library progresses.

 Following is the list of features that are still not implemented, but will be in the future.